KevinLWorthington/Guestbook/README.md

 # **Guestbook**
 ## This is a practice repo for Code:You.
 Follow the steps below to be included in this repo.
-1. DM me (Kevin Worthington) your GitHub email address in Slack to be added as a contributor.
+1. DM me (Kevin Worthington) your GitHub username in Slack to be added as a contributor.
 2. I will reply once I've added you and you can clone this repo to your local machine.
    - Instuctions can be found here: https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository
 3. Create a new branch.